Online Help

 Mark executable and DLL files as different if their file versions differ.

-- Consider files with same size and timestamp identical
+- Consider files with same size and time identical

 This option specifies the initial sorting (by pane, column, and direction)